 How can you use digital learning to tackle the big challenges of business to give clients better learning solutions?
-Although we focus on the specific challenges of the IT sector in this blog - staff engagement, selecting and training managers and devising a practical human capital management strategy - many industries have challenges in these areas.
+Although we focus on the specific challenges of the IT sector here - staff engagement, selecting and training managers and devising a practical human capital management strategy - many industries have challenges in these areas.

 employee retention: The big IT sector training shakeup

 I have been designing and delivering learning and training solutions to the IT sector for over 15 years.
 As a service provider, I get to meet many varied organisations and invariably a picture forms in my mind of common problems that have huge negative impacts yet should be easily resolvable.
 To me, the IT sector remains a frustrating enigma with lack of progress in skills and talent development.
 Without wishing to reinforce stereotypes, when you assemble a bunch of highly intelligent technical experts together, they create brilliant solutions but struggle with business excellence.

 Furthermore, the IT sector is becoming more competitive, disruptive and margin sensitive.
 Marketing, selling, operational excellence, scalable solutions and higher returns are a must have set of skills and outcomes.
-If this is the case then, why is it that IT service providers seem to have high staff turnover and low employee engagement issues?
+If this is the case then, why is it that IT service providers seem to have high staff turnover and low employee engagement?

 Looking at the evidence for low staff engagement